< Home

 What does an LZVT show?

-An LZVT will allow you to show:
+An LZVT will allow you to:

-• That your lifeguard numbers are correct.
+• Demonstrate that your lifeguard numbers are correct.

 When is an LZVT required?